search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 Employment agreements are a great way to give both employers and employees clarity about the employee’s job.
 For that reason, all business owners, including small business owners, should consider using employment agreements with their employees.
-Read on to learn about the definition of an employment agreement and what the benefit is for an employment agreement.
-We’ll also touch on other considerations underlying employment agreements.
+This guide will explain what an employment agreement is, its benefits, and other considerations about them.

 Aside from these issues, employment agreements often discuss confidentiality matters, behavioral expectations, and even non-compete clauses.
 Employers generally require employees to sign employment agreements before starting work.

 Employment agreements have a variety of other names.
-These include “employment contracts” and “job contracts.”
+Some of the most common ones include “employment contracts” and “job contracts.”

 For most small business owners, it’s a good idea to use employment agreements with employees.
-However, you should first understand the benefits and drawbacks of employment agreements.
+However, small business owners should first understand the benefits and drawbacks of employment agreements.

 An employment agreement’s greatest advantage is clarity.
 By addressing the most important employment issues ahead of time, employment agreements reduce conflict.
 They also improve employer and employee satisfaction by giving both a clear idea of what they can expect from each other.
 Finally, employment agreements protect both parties and provide them with stability.